Kissers and Killers: Lyrics

 The twin strands of worshipful meditations and more earthbound love songs that marked past Choir albums unraveled with Kissers and Killers, which was exclusively about the complexities of romantic love and obsession.
 The band had just completed a worship album and opted to focus on non-faith content with this release.

 While Hindalong admitted that "I [didn’t] know what was going on in my head a lot of the time," the album's lyrics were still influenced by events in his life.
 A key example is "Amazing," as the opening lines, "Amazing how slugs know / More about the weather," came from Hindalong's time spent working at a hardware store.
 "One old man [...] would come in, and he just knew everything about everything.
 'I never pay attention to the weatherman; I knew it would rain today, because the snails were climbing halfway up the walls.'
 Animals have this insight that we don’t have."
 However, when looking back at the lyrics for "Weather Girl," Hindalong expressed unease: "I don’t like how it puts the blame on the woman.
 I would never write anything like this now."

 Chandler co-wrote lyrics for a Choir song for the first time on this album, providing the second verse to Kissers and Killers' title track.
 The lyric "My brother is a broker" was inspired by the actual career of Michaels' brother, and Hindalong claimed the message of the lyrics was essentially an early version of "What You Think I Am" on 2014's Shadow Weaver.

 Release

 Kissers and Killers was released independently on CD and cassette in March 1993.
 According to Hindalong, only 6,300 copies were made.

+Kissers and Killers — The Acoustic Sessions

 In early 2018, the band mounted a Kickstarter campaign for a newly-recorded acoustic version of Kissers and Killers, which would also include a 25th anniversary remastered version of the original 1993 release.
-In July 2018, the newly-remastered version of the album was released on streaming services, CD and vinyl; this was the first time Kissers and Killers was issued on the latter format, and it came in red and white vinyl options.
-The two-CD set included both the remastered 1993 album and The Acoustic Sessions on separate discs.
+In July 2018, both The Acoustic Sessions and the newly-remastered version of the album were released on streaming services and CD, with the remastered album also receiving a vinyl release; this was the first time Kissers and Killers was issued on the latter format, and it came in red and white vinyl options.
+The two-CD set included both The Acoustic Sessions and the remastered album on separate discs.
 In August 2020, the band also released a digital download of audio commentary for each of the album's eight tracks from Hindalong, Daugherty and Michaels.